moh3a/reglini/README.md

-- add footer
-- translate to arabic
 - order create: error -> invalid signature || missing version
+- fix LTR in latin and RTL in arabic